ibm-cloud-docs/power-iaas/faq.md

 To view or search for resources that are provisioned in {{site.data.keyword.powerSys_notm}} by using the assigned `user tags`, see [Searching for Resources](/docs/account?topic=account-manage_resource&interface=cli#searching-for-resources).
 Note that the `user tags` are not included in the response for GET API and CLI requests.

+## How can I share images across IBM Cloud accounts?
+{: #shared-image}
+{: faq}

+In advanced image management scenarios, {{site.data.keyword.powerSys_notm}} supports sharing images between IBM Cloud accounts.
+To enable this feature, open an IBM Cloud support ticket and state your business need.
+For more information about opening a support ticket, see [Getting Help and Support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).